top of page

 That share is climbing, though.
 The same 2026 data shows AI Overview appearance rates growing across local, especially for comparison queries ("best...", "top...", "...vs...").
 The owner-operator who waits until 30% of their searches trigger an AI Overview to start adapting will be late.

-Where reviews fit in (and what changed in March 2026)
+Where reviews fit in

 The three things that decide what an AI Overview says about your business